 20. Fix Broken Makeup

-Since makeup has expiration dates, finding products that you can use for more than one purpose can save money, because you have less to throw away.
+Since makeup has expiration dates, finding products you can use for more than one purpose can save money because you have less to throw away.

 22. Shop Duty-Free Stores